 To start, it’s important to understand which behaviors are most likely to distract you behind the wheel or cause accidents.
-This means that in addition to refraining from using your phone while driving (and pulling over if a passenger is distracting you), you also need to drive defensively, leave enough room between yourself and vehicles in front of you, check your blind spots, refrain from driving while fatigued or impaired, and wear your seat belt (and insist that your passengers are also properly secured).
+This means that in addition to refraining from using your phone while driving, you also need to:

 Using Technology to Be a Safer Driver

-For example, drivers of all ages can take advantage of Apple’s Do Not Disturb While Driving© feature that seeks to minimize distractions by muting the driver’s incoming calls, texts, and notifications.
-Both iPhone and Android devices can generate an auto-reply message to alert those calling or sending a text that you that you’ll be back in touch when it’s safe to do so.
+For example, drivers of all ages can take advantage of Apple’s Do Not Disturb While Driving© feature that seeks to minimize distractions by muting the driver’s incoming calls, texts and notifications.
+Both iPhone and Android devices can generate an auto-reply message to alert those calling or sending a text that you’ll be back in touch when it’s safe to do so.

 Keeping Your Eyes on the Road